sciZer0/7/v/README.md

 For a democracy to work well, those who are making the decisions, the average voter, need to know what is going on and to be motivated to make good decisions.

-When you treat people like mushrooms — feed them droppings and keep them in dark — you get the "average voter" awful effect.
+Absolutely, when you treat people like mushrooms — feed them droppings and keep them in dark — you get the "average voter" awful effect.

 When you give people real power and information, when people are motivated, when the system is transparent and on blockchain, then there is a big chance we get real democracy working well.